BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/README.md

 $$
 LANGUAGE plpgsql;
 ```
-#### At the very end, we have created a function that finds which is the country that orders the most, what is the most preferred payment provider, and what is the total ordered quantity:
+#### At the very end, we have created a function that finds which is the country that orders the most, what is the most preferred payment provider, which is the best selling type of item, of what metal color it is and what is the total ordered quantity:
 ```plpgsql
 CREATE OR REPLACE FUNCTION
     fn_best_selling_to_most_buying_country_via_best_provider(